 “What’s that supposed to mean?”
 He wondered, rubbing his chin thoughtfully.

 He took a picture of the wall and left.
 He had enough time to think about it later.

 The next morning was literally Hell for Zoe.
 She worked the whole night and drew until her hand became sore.
 The editor was going to come somewhere in the afternoon so she took a nap for a few hours.
-She didn’t get to rest, though because someone was banging on the wall next door.
+Unfortunately, she didn’t get to rest because someone started banging on the wall next door.

 “Probably someone moved there,”